 1) Pick a system of record for each business attribute

 If a customer’s account number exists in four different systems, even if it is named differently, it still represents the same thing.
 It is one business attribute despite the fact that different packages may call it different things.
-It is therefore very important that one system becomes the system of record or owner for each attribute.
+It is therefore very important that one system becomes the system of record or owner for each attribute, and that the associated metadata be recorded in each system for enterprise use.

 2) Define business attributes that cross packages as close to the system of record as possible

 If we have multiple packaged applications using the same business attribute we should ensure that the applications define the usage of the field as close to the system of record as possible.
 Often packaged applications let you add user defined edit rules to a data attribute.
 For example let’s say that the account number in the system of record is numeric and we purchase another application where the account number is alphanumeric.
-We should then set up the second application to accept only numeric account numbers, using the same assignment method as the system of record.
+We should then set up the second application to accept only numeric account numbers, using the same assignment method as the system of record, and record all relevant metadata for both sources.

 3) Avoid embedded meaning in keys and codes